 These tables show us the CPU/IRQ affinity, but not necessarily the CPU/queue affinity.
-Since the sysfs nodes for CPU/queue affinity (RPS and XPS) all showed their default 0 value, and observing CPU utilization under network load showed a balanced utilization, it seems that the default CPU/queue affinity under 3.8.5 is probably similar or identical to the CPU/IRQ affinities shown above.
+Since the sysfs nodes for CPU/queue affinity (RPS and XPS) all showed their default value, and observing CPU utilisation under network load showed a balanced utilisation, it seems that the default CPU/queue affinity under 3.8.5 is probably similar or identical to the CPU/IRQ affinities shown above.

 Despite these new defaults producing good packet forwarding performance, we did not want to set ourselves at the mercy of changing defaults in the future.
 For this reason, we continued to set CPU/IRQ/queue affinity ourselves.
 Unlike with Linux 3.2, distributing network load across all (6) CPUs in Linux 3.8 apparently does not bog down userland performance, so we decided to continue with our original and highest-performing layout.

 In this diagram, we show how the send queues, receive queues, and IRQ lines of interface

 eth1 are arranged in our final test configuration: